KaviiSuri/KaviiSuri/README.md

 ### Hi there 👋
 I am Kavii Suri, a Computer Science Student at NIT Silchar who loves to learn.
 Intrested in AI, Web Development and Computer Science In general.
 I'm the co-founder of [Black Marbles Tech](www.blackmarbles.tech) and work there as a Web Developer and AI Engineer.
-- 🔭 I'm currently working on a ReactJS and FastAPI based site and a GradCam related project relating to explainablity in neural networks and deep learning for CNN based architecture.
+- 🔭 I'm currently working as a SDE Intern at [procol](procol.io).
 Also exploring new and exciting ideas as always!
-- 🌱 I'm currently learning more of ML and Tensorflow along with docker
+- 🌱 I'm currently learning more of rust and golang.
-- 👯 I’m looking to collaborate on ML or Web related projects.
+- 👯 I’m looking to collaborate on Rust, Golang, Web or C++ related projects.
 - 💬 Ask me about ML and webdev

 ### My Skills include
+* React JS
+* Node JS & express
+* MongoDB
+* Rust
+* Golang
+* Ruby On Rails
 * Tensorflow
 * Pytorch
 * Machine Learning/ Deep Learning
 * Python
-* React JS
-* Node JS & express
-* MongoDB
 * FastAPI

 ### Hit Me Up!